Standard FTC Disclosure:

 Now I want to explain about the use of affiliate links on Holistic Health Herbalist.
 What are affiliate links?
 I use four main types of affiliate programs on my blog:

 1. Amazon Affiliate Links

-Amazon.com offers a very small commission on products sold through their affiliate links.
-Prices are exactly the same for you if your purchase through an affiliate link or a non-affiliate link.
+Amazon.com offers a small commission on products sold through their affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
+Purchases are exactly the same for you if your purchase through an affiliate link or a non-affiliate link.
 If I link to Amazon with a special code embedded in the link and a reader purchases an item through that link, then I get a small percentage of the sale.
 It has no effect on you whatsoever.

-Anytime you see a link that looks like http://amzn.to/.…. it’s an Amazon affiliate link.
+Anytime you see a link that looks like https://amzn.to/.… or https://amazon.com… it’s an Amazon affiliate link.
 You will see these frequently if you follow me and other bloggers on our Facebook pages.
 And if a link in a blog takes you to a page on Amazon, you can be PRETTY sure that it is an affiliate link for that blogger.

 If I share a product through an affiliate link it must be high quality.
 Recommendations for these products are based on my knowledge of the item, my knowledge of the author’s expertise and track record, and the value for the item.

 These affiliate links work the same way: if you click the link and buy the product, then I get a percentage of the sale.
 E-book bundles and e-course promotions are usually affiliate links.

 Again, prices are not different if you use these affiliate links.
 You will not pay more by clicking through the link.
 These links are not “pay per click.”